bgachara/bgachara.github.io/posts/rust_ref.md

 println!("{} == {}", guest1.rsvp, guest2.rsvp);

 ```
 - We can also use a function to populate the remaining fields as long as the funtions resolves to the same type for each remaining field.
-- This is common on structs that implement the Default trait.
+This is common on structs that implement the
-- We can also match on structs like we do on other datatypes.
-- We may not want to match on all fields, only a subset hence the use of  _ for the value of a single field and ... for all remaining fields.
+  Default trait.
+We can also match on structs like we do on other datatypes.
+We may not want to match on all fields, only a subset hence the use of  _ for the value of a single field and ... for all remaining fields.

 ### impl Blocks

-- they are powerful tools in Rust because when we create a struct we are defining our own custom data type.
-- declaring a type allows us to make an impl block to create specialised functions that are specific to that type.
+- They are powerful tools in Rust because when we create a struct we are defining our own custom data type.
+Declaring a type allows us to make an impl block to create specialised functions
-- Functions declared within an impl block are called methods.
+  that are specific to that type.
+Functions declared within an impl block are called methods.

 ## Enums

-- ability to have a datatype whose value can only be one of a particular set of variants.
-- declared using the enum keyword.
-- follow the PascalCase naming convention.
+- The ability to have a datatype whose value can only be one of a particular set of variants.
+It is declared using the enum keyword, follows the PascalCase naming convention.

 ```rust